Majors: Dance and Comparative Literature

 Marcus Hayes is Associate Professor of Dance and Director of the Dance program at Austin Peay State University in Clarksville, TN.
 He received a dual Bachelors of Arts in History and Dance from Beloit College and his Master of Fine Arts in Dance with a concentration in Choreography from Mills College in Oakland, CA. Marcus danced and choreographed with the Without Shoes Dance Company in Rockford, IL and has taught various dance techniques at the School for the Rockford Dance Company, Rockford College, the University of Wisconsin Extension, and the Chicago Park District.
 Marcus has studied with and performed the works of Chris Johnson, Margaret Rennerfeldt, Anne Westwick, Kathleen McCormick, June Watanabe, Michelle Shear and Molissa Fenley.
-Marcus joined the faculty of APSU in Fall 2006 and can be reached at email@example.com.
+Marcus joined the faculty of APSU in Fall 2006.

 Study Abroad: Spain

 Clare Hogan graduated from Beloit in 2003 with a B.A. in Spanish and Theatre Arts (dance), receiving departmental honors in dance.
 She has since danced and performed in Seattle with Pablo Cornejo and KT Niejoff, and in Madison, WI with the Li Chiao Ping Dance Company.
-She is currently pursuing a graduate degree in Speech and Hearing Sciences in order to become a bilingual speech and language pathologist.
+In 2013 Clare complete a Master of Science in Speech and Hearing Sciences at Portland State University, with a concentration in bilingual speech-language pathology.
+She currently works with young children as a bilingual speech-language pathologist.
 She deeply values her dance education and experiences at Beloit.